-The Vanderbilt Bioarchaeology Isotope Lab prepares bone and dental samples from humans and animals from various archaeology sites in the Americas, primarily from Peru, Bolivia, and Guatemala, where many of our faculty and graduate students conduct research.
+The Vanderbilt Bioarchaeology Stable Isotope Research Lab (BSIRL) prepares bone and dental samples from humans and animals and plants from various archaeology sites in the Americas, primarily from Peru, Bolivia, and Guatemala, where many of our faculty and graduate students conduct research.
 We prepare bone collagen for carbon and nitrogen isotope analyses, bone apatite (carbonates) for carbon and oxygen, and dental apatite (carbonates) for carbon and oxygen.
 These prepared samples are then shipped to the University of Wyoming Stable Isotope Facility for processing.

 Tung and her colleagues and graduate students are conducting these stable isotope analyses primarily to address questions about ancient dietary practices and secondarily to investigate migration patterns of ancient populations from the Americas.
 The oxygen isotope data are also used to aid in reconstructing the climate from the eras to which the human/animal samples belonged.

-The Bioarchaeology Isotope Lab is housed in Light Hall 518 and is supported by the College of A&S at Vanderbilt.
+The Bioarchaeology Stable Isotope Research Lab is housed in Light Hall in the Vanderbilt University Medical Center and is supported by the College of A&S at Vanderbilt.

 Beautiful collagen from archaeological human bone from the site of Huari in Ayacucho, Peru.